 Controlling App Name and Environment

-By default we will show the app name as the same name that would be:
+By default, the app name is the same name that would be:

-We would recommend setting Stackify.Environment for each of your deployment slots and making it a sticky setting per slot.
+Stackify.Environmentfor each of your deployment slots and make it a sticky setting per slot.

 Collecting IIS Logs

-If you are using Retrace's error and log management solution, you can have the Stackify WebJob collect your IIS logs and upload them automatically.
-You can do this by enabling the log collector feature in Stackify across all servers, or you can enable for just a particular app by setting an Azure portal application setting.
+If you are using Retrace error and log management solution, you can have the Stackify WebJob collect your IIS logs and upload them automatically by enabling the log collector feature in Stackify across all servers, or you can enable for a particular app by setting an Azure portal application setting.
 Azure portal application settings to enable or disable IIS log collection:

 (or 0 to disable)

-Note: You must enable web server logs in the azure portal for your app for this to work.
+You must enable web server logs in the Azure portal for your app for this to work.

-Periodically we will release updates.
-The Stackify WebJob has been designed so that every time it starts it will check for and download the latest version.
-Restarting your Azure WebApp will force it to update, although some changes may not take effect until your app is restarted once again after the WebJob makes some changes.
+Updates are released periodically.
+The Stackify WebJob has been designed so that every time it starts, it checks for the latest version and downloads it.
+Restarting your Azure WebApp forced it to update, although some changes may not take effect until your app is restarted again after the WebJob makes changes.

 Web Deployment Task Failed Error

-Due to the “sandbox” nature of Azure Web Apps, debugging can be difficult, and can be made more difficult in a “scaled” website with more than one running instance.
-Stackify’s WebJob and .NET profiler both have log files and Stackify’s support team may ask for your assistance in retrieving them.
-They are accessed via Azure’s Kudu console.
+Due to the “sandbox” nature of Azure Web Apps, debugging can be difficult and can be made more difficult in a scaled website with more than one running instance.
+Stackify WebJob and .NET profiler both have log files.
+The Stackify support team may ask for your assistance to retrieve them.
+They are accessed through the Azure Kudu console.

 (rotating file log, may be more than one file).
-To get to this location, please see this documentation on how to use the Kudu Debug Console for Azure Web Apps.
-Along with your log files, we have some common troubleshooting steps for your Azure Web App to try as well.
+To get to this location, see this documentation on how to use the Kudu Debug Console for Azure Web Apps.
+Along with your log files are some common troubleshooting steps for your Azure Web App to try as well.

 Uninstalling Retrace for Azure Web Apps

-Stackify is installed as an Azure Site Extension which installs a WebJob and a .NET CLR profiler.
+Stackify is installed as an Azure Site Extension that installs a WebJob and a .NET CLR profiler.
 To disable Stackify on your Azure Web App, delete the Azure Site Extension from each deployment slot and restart your app.
-This should automatically delete the WebJob and disable the CLR profiler.
-Advanced steps to double check everything is removed:
+This automatically deletes the WebJob and disables the CLR profiler.

-- Via the Azure portal, delete the Retrace APM site extension for your web app on each deployment slot that it was installed on
+- Via the Azure portal, delete the Retrace APM site extension for your web app on each deployment slot on which it was installed.

-- Double check that the StackifyWebJob was properly deleted by viewing the list of WebJobs for your web app.
+- Make sure that the StackifyWebJob was properly deleted by viewing the list of WebJobs for your web app.

-- Via Kudu ensure that the folder under D:\home\SiteExtensions\Stackify.AzureWebApps is deleted
+- In Kudu, make sure that the folder under D:\home\SiteExtensions\Stackify.AzureWebApps is deleted

-If you are having serious problems and need to urgently disable Retrace you can create a new deployment slot that does not have the Stackify extension in it.
+If you are having serious problems and ugently need to disable Retrace, create a new deployment slot that does not have the Stackify extension in it.
 Redeploy your app to that slot and swap it to production, then delete the old slot and recreate it.

-Having problems with Retrace & your Azure App Service?
+Having problems with Retrace and your Azure App Service?

-Check out our article about common problems with Azure App Services: Troubleshoot: Common Azure App Service Issues
+Check out the article about common problems with Azure App Services: Troubleshoot: Common Azure App Service Issues